PFMC Safeguarding and Child Protection Policy

 Use of photographic filming equipment

 Where photography or filming equipment has been organised for publicity purposes, consent will have been sought from parents or carers.
 Photographs will only be kept for use for PFMC publicity purposes (with permission) and will not be shared outside of that remit.
-Any photography will be in accordance with the PFMC Photograp Policy.
+Any photography will be in accordance with the PFMC Photographic Policy 2024.

 Use of Electronic Communication

 PFMC has a no phones policy for its campers regardless of age.
-Devices are to be handed in at the start of the week, and given back at the end of the week.
-They may be used in specific supervised circumstances.
-Discovery of a mobile phone or similar device in a child’s possession without permission, will result in confiscation of that device until the end of camp.
+Discovery of a mobile phone or similar device in a child’s possession will result in confiscation of that device until the end of camp.

 Monitoring